NyashaNziramasanga/Masters-of-Computer-Science/COMP9732-enterprise-cloud-systems/Week5/week5-notes.md

 Providers activities in arrangement, coordination and management of computing resources in order to provide cloud services to Cloud Consumers

 ![service-layer](images/service-layer.png)

+## Actors in Cloud Computing

+- **Cloud Consumer** A Person or Organisation That Maintains a Business Relationship with, & Uses Service From, Cloud Providers
+- **Cloud Provider** A Person, Organisation, Or Entity Responsible for Making A Service Available to Interested Parties
+- **Cloud Auditor** A Party That Can Conduct Independent Assessment of Cloud Services, Information System Operations, Performance &Security Of The Cloud Implementation
+- **Cloud Broker** An Entity That Manages The Use, Performance & Delivery Of Cloud Services, & Negotiates Relationships Between Cloud Providers & Cloud Consumers
+- **Cloud Carrier** An Intermediary That Provides Connectivity & Transport Of Cloud Services From Cloud Providers to Cloud Consumers